How do you know if you need a full size wheelchair van or a minivan?

 Passenger comfortability

-Passenger comfortability is equally as important.
-In a full size van, passengers have good visibility–meaning, the windows in the van are large enough for them to see out of.
+Passenger comfortability is equally important.
+In a full size van, passengers have good visibility—that is, the windows are large enough for them to see out of.

 Now that you know how to compare full size vans and minivans, you’re probably wondering who each option is right for.
 Read on to find out.